mprinc/TypeScript-Handbook/pages/Decorators.md

 ## Method Decorators

-A *Method Decorator* is declared just before a method declaration.
+A <span class='definition'>*Method Decorator*</span> is declared just before a method declaration.
-The decorator is applied to the *Property Descriptor* for the method, and can be used to observe, modify, or replace a method definition.
+The decorator is applied to the *Property Descriptor* for the method, and can be used to <span class='important'>observe, modify, or replace a method definition</span>.
 A method decorator cannot be used in a declaration file, on an overload, or in any other ambient context (such as in a `declare` class).

-The expression for the method decorator will be called as a function at runtime, with the following three arguments:
+The expression for the method decorator will be <span class='important'>called</span> as a function at runtime, with the following <span class='bold'>three arguments</span>:

 1. Either the constructor function of the class for a static member, or the prototype of the class for an instance member.
 2. The name of the member.